What to remember :

-- Constipation can be occasional (less than 3 bowel movements/week) or chronic (more than 6 months)
+- Constipation can be occasional (less than 3 stools/week) or chronic (more than 6 months)

 - To fight constipation naturally, it is important to ensure a balanced diet rich in fiber and probiotics and good hydration.

-- Performing regular physical activity is also essential to boost digestive transit.
+- Regular physical activity is also essential to boost digestive transit.

-- Herbal medicine and micronutrition are good natural solutions to combat constipation.
+- Herbal medicine and micronutrition are good natural solutions for combating constipation.

 Constipation and its causes